CDCgov/RST/README.md

-# The RST R Package
+# The RSTr R Package
 ## Introduction

-The Rate Stabilizing Tool (RST) package is a tool that uses a Bayesian spatiotemporal model in conjunction with C++ to help you quickly and easily generate spatially smoothed estimates for your spatiotemporal small area data.
-For the ArcGIS Plugin, visit the [RST ArcGIS Plugin webpage](https://github.com/CEHI-code-repos/RateStabilizingTool2).
+The Rate Stabilizing Tool (RSTr) package is a tool that uses a Bayesian spatiotemporal model in conjunction with C++ to help you quickly and easily generate spatially smoothed estimates for your spatiotemporal small area data.
+For the ArcGIS Plugin, visit the [RSTr ArcGIS Plugin webpage](https://github.com/CEHI-code-repos/RateStabilizingTool2).

 ## Installation

-To install the RST package, a few dependent packages are needed first.
-RST depends on the following:
+To install the RSTr package, a few dependent packages are needed first.
+RSTr depends on the following:

 ##### Packages
 - [Rcpp](https://cran.r-project.org/package=Rcpp): Rcpp is a package that allows integration of C++ code into R.